charles-plessy/tutorial/CAGE_differential_analysis2/analysis.md

 ### Removal of artifacts with TagDust

 Download [TagDust](http://bioinformatics.oxfordjournals.org/content/25/21/2839)
 and install it in the user's path.
+See the main [README](../README.md) for details.

 ```bash